Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 ### Predict

 Below, is illustrated how to load a saved model and apply it to a new set of data.
-One additional step necessary for new data is to pre-process and prepare it for prediction, with the same pre-processing and preparation functions as the training and test sets.
-For convenience, the test data is used below (already pre-processed).
+One additional step necessary for new data is to preprocess and prepare it for prediction, with the same preprocessing and preparation functions as the training and test sets.
+For convenience, the test data is used below (already preprocessed).

 ```python
 md = ColumnarModelData.from_data_frame(PATH, val_idx, df, yl.astype(np.float32), cat_flds=cat_vars, bs=128,